ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

 | Contact Monitoring     | No                       | Yes           |
 | Third-Party Auditing   | Yes                      | No            |
 | Third-Party Management | Yes                      | No            |
+{: title="Comparison of deployment modes" }

 ## Contact Monitoring

 TODO diagram showing user request going to service operator, followed by monitoring queries later.

-## Third-Party Management

-TODO diagram showing user request going to service operator, immediately being proxied to manager with operator signature.

 ## Third-Party Auditing

+With the Third-Party Auditing deployment mode, the service operator obtains signatures from a lightweight third-party auditor attesting to the fact that the service operator is constructing the tree correctly.
+These signatures are provided to users along with the responses for their queries.

+The third-party auditor is expected to run asynchronously, downloading and authenticating a log's contents in the background, so as not to become a bottleneck for the service operator.

 TODO diagram showing a user request going to a service operator and a response with an auditor signature coming back.
 Batched changes going to auditor in background.

+## Third-Party Management

+With the Third-Party Management deployment mode, a third party is responsible for the majority of the work of storing and operating the log, while the service operator serves mainly to enforce access control and authenticate the addition of new entries to the log.
+All user queries are initially sent by users directly to the service operator, and the service operator proxies them to the third-party manager if they pass access control.

+TODO diagram showing user request going to service operator, immediately being proxied to manager with operator signature.

 # Security Guarantees